Sunefei/PatchNet/README.md

 # UniNet
-Implementation of "A Graph isWorth 32 Bits: Towards Graph Foundation Model" which is submitted to KDD'24
+Implementation of "Handling Feature Heterogeneity with Learnable Graph Patches" which is submitted to KDD'25

+## Note
+This repository is intended for review purposes only.
+The full version will be released upon acceptance.

 ## Installation